Useful information on general record keeping in relation to the Trust Registration Service.]

 - A contact address for the trustees

-- Details of advisers to the trust (the full name of any advisers who are being paid to provide legal, financial or tax advice to the trustees in relation to the trust)
+- Details of advisers to the trust (the full name and address of any advisers who are being paid to provide legal, financial or tax advice to the trustees in relation to the trust)

 Beneficial owners who are individuals: